konakaji/konakaji.github.io/index.markdown

 ---

 # Biography
-I am a Senior Quantum Appplied Research Scientist in NVIDIA Inc. Previously I was a postdoctoral researcher at the University of Toronto's Matter Lab (Alan Aspuru-Guzik group), specializing in quantum computing and its applications.
+I work as a Senior Quantum Appplied Research Scientist in NVIDIA Inc. Previously I was a postdoctoral researcher at the University of Toronto's Matter Lab (Alan Aspuru-Guzik group), specializing in quantum computing and its applications.
 I began my researcher career at Keio University and the Keio Quantum Computing Center in 2020, subsequently earning my Ph.D. in 2022.
 I possess strong expertise in machine learning engineering as well, backed by over five years of experience in the industry prior to my academic career.